arjanvaneersel/site/README.md

 ## Todo
 - [X] Integration with the Twitter account
+- [ ] Meetup integration
-- [ ] Integration with the Facebook page
+- [ ] Integration with the Facebook page (problematic ATM)
+- [ ] Automatically post new meetup events to Twitter and Facebook
 - [ ] Support for English and Bulgarian
 - [ ] Simple admin interface to add pages in a simple way